AUSTRALIAN RESEARCH COUNCIL

 Thesis title: Density Dependent Markov Population Processes: Models and Methodology

-Joshua currently holds a Research Fellowship at King's College Cambridge UK, having previously held a post-doctoral research assistantship at the University of Warwick.
+Joshua is currently Lecturer in Applied Mathematics within the School of Mathematical Sciences, The University of Adelaide, having previously held a Research Fellowship at King's College Cambridge UK and a post-doctoral research assistantship at the University of Warwick.

 David Sirl, AMSI-MASCOS PhD Scholar (2005-06)